ZC502/Isaac-Sim-Physical-consistency-plugin/README.md

 ### The Power of Symmetry Breaking
 Unlike standard algebraic models that seek $G_2$ group invariance, this implementation **intentionally breaks $G_2$ symmetry**.
 By coupling physical semantics into the non-associative imaginary components, we enforce a **Causal Lock**.
 Standard associative $4 \times 4$ matrices are too symmetric to detect the "direction of drift"; our non-associative layer forces the simulation to remain "physically honest."

+Engineering note:
+This symmetry breaking is not a physical claim, but an algorithmic choice.
+The purpose is to introduce a directional sensitivity to update ordering, which standard associative representations lack.

 ### Audit Metrics: The Associator Diagnostic
 We utilize the **Associator** $[a, b, c]$ as the ultimate metric for "Physical Hallucinations":